Your basket is currently empty!

 – Limited access to education: Discrimination against individuals with ADHD may result in limited access to appropriate educational resources and accommodations, preventing them from reaching their full potential.

 – Employment barriers: Discrimination can also manifest in the workplace, making it difficult for individuals with ADHD to secure or maintain employment.
-This not only affects their financial but also contributes to feelings of worthlessness or lack of self-esteem.
+This not only affects their financial stability but also contributes to feelings of worthlessness or lack of self-esteem.

 – Stigmatization and social exclusion: Discriminatory attitudes towards those with ADHD can lead to stigmatization and social exclusion.
 This can have a profound impact on mental health and overall well-being.